-Overall, wind power plants have very little impact on the environment but there are some concerns over the noise induced by the rotor blades, and birds and bats flying into the rotors.
-Most of these problems have been reduced by properly siting wind plants or through technological development.
+Overall, wind power plants have a minimal environmental impact, but there are concerns over the noise induced by the rotor blades and birds and bats flying into the rotors.
+Most of these problems have been reduced by properly siting wind plants or technological development.

-Wind energy is an unlimited, renewable and free resource.
+Wind energy is an unlimited, renewable and accessible resource.
 You can use it as much as you need without worrying about the future supply.
 Wind energy can provide you with clean, non-polluting electricity.
-Unlike conventional power plants, wind plants do not emit any air pollutants or greenhouse gases.
+Unlike conventional power plants, wind plants do not emit air pollutants or greenhouse gases.

 Supply and Transport Issues

-The major challenge while using wind as a source of power is that it may not always blow when you need electricity.
+The major challenge while using wind as a power source is that it may not always blow when you need electricity.
 All winds cannot be harnessed according to the timing of electricity demands.

-Even though wind cannot be stored but you can store the electricity generated by it with the help of batteries.
+Even though wind cannot be stored, you can store the electricity it generates with the help of batteries.
 Some good wind sites are located in remote areas far from places where the demand for electric power is high such as cities.

 Finally, wind resource development may compete with other such projects for the land, and these alternatives may have a higher value than electricity generation.
 However, the turbines can also be placed on land for grazing or farming.
 Instead of utilizing electricity to serve you wind, a wind turbine utilizes wind to generate electricity.